| Newbies Guide | Technical Resources

 The tried & tested do-it-yourself Hoodoo 50mm (2 inch) Lift consists of a short and a long wedge between the lower wishbone and coil-platform, and spacer rings between the rear coils and floor.
 You can optionally either fit a ball-joint spacer, or trim the top bump-stops 50mm and about 3mm of spacers on the top wishbone to correct the camber.

 The advantages of this lift is that it retains the stock spring (and damper rates at the front), and the wedge helps straighten out the banana-ing of the front coils.
 Also, it is cheap and relatively easy DIY.
-Be aware of the potential problem if you retain your anti-roll bar (see warning below).
+But if you retain your anti-roll bar be aware of the potential problem (see "Important note" above).

 Though the wedges are made from 3mm box-section steel and look like they might crush or twist easily as they get pounded about off-road, many kits have been built and heavily used - and no breakages have been reported.
 You could of course have the wedge made from solid steel or alloy.